Fredo-255/PSGMgr/README.md

 ### Special permission sets

-The package provides 2 permission sets :
+The package provides the following permission set :

 - **Manage Perm Set To Profile Assignments :** Gives R/W access to the configuration application and then configuratrion custom object.

+### Bypassing assignments
+Create a custom permission named **BypassPermSetTrigger**.
-- **Bypass permset assignment :** Gives the *Bypass Permset Trigger* custom permission.
-Use this permission/permission set if you do not want the trigger to run (e.g. to optimize mass import of users).
+Use this permission in a profile/permission set if you want the running user add/modify users without running the assignment trigger. (e.g. to optimize mass import of users).

 ## Configuration